-This award is presented to a faculty member who shows significant courage and commitment to teaching and learning by daring to stick out his/her neck to make radical changes and innovations to his/her teaching practices not knowing what the outcomes might be, and being willing to share the struggles and triumphs of the journey with the community of teachers, to help them learn from his/her experience.
+This award is presented to a faculty member or instructor who shows significant courage and commitment to teaching and learning by daring to stick out his/her neck to make radical changes and innovations to his/her teaching practices not knowing what the outcomes might be, and being willing to share the struggles and triumphs of the journey with the community of teachers, to help them learn from his/her experience.
+Each spring, CETaL Fellows are asked for suggestions of a worthy recipient, but anyone else is also welcome to relay ideas to the Director.

 The 2013-14 Giraffe winner is Ivonne Santiago, Clinical Professor of Civil Engineering.
 Dr. Santiago made great efforts to build and sustain connections with the local professional community in order to revamp a senior capstone course to offer students real-life projects and even model the real-world competition that teams would face working on the same project.
 These outcomes were specifically acknowledged by the discipline’s accreditation organization as an example of what students should be doing in preparation for the profession and have inspired alumni to donate licenses for software used by consultants in the field.